Chart Color Schemes

 Belmont North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Belmont North, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.4% houses and 17.6% other dwellings.
-The home ownership level in Belmont North was 37.5%, with the remaining dwellings either mortgaged (43.7%) or rented (18.8%).
-The median monthly mortgage repayment in the area was $1,955, below Non-Metro NSW's average of $2,000.
-The median weekly rent figure was recorded at $380, compared to Non-Metro NSW's $370.
-Nationally, Belmont North's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Dwelling structure in Belmont North, as evaluated at the latest Census, comprised 88.6% houses and 11.4% other dwellings.
+In comparison, Non-Metro NSW had 82.4% houses and 17.6% other dwellings.
+Home ownership level in Belmont North was 37.5%, similar to Non-Metro NSW's figure.
+The remaining dwellings were either mortgaged (43.7%) or rented (18.8%).
+Median monthly mortgage repayment in the area was $1,955, lower than Non-Metro NSW's average of $2,000.
+Median weekly rent was recorded at $380, compared to Non-Metro NSW's figure of $370.
+Nationally, Belmont North's median monthly mortgage repayment exceeded the Australian average of $1,863, while its median weekly rent surpassed the national figure of $375.

 Frequently Asked Questions - Housing